 Minister of Development, Denmark

 Each year UNLEASH works with different themes.
-This year seven themes have been chosen and under each theme there will be a number of insights for the SDG Talents to work on.
+In 2017 seven themes were chosen and under each theme there was be a number of insights for the SDG Talents to work on.
 Read more about the themes here.

 WATER TREATMENT FACILITIES: Water and waste water treatment facilities use 2-4% of the total electricity used in the US.
 While electric utilities have been focusing efforts to improve efficiency and provide grid services, water and waste water treatment utilities have been disconnected from these efforts.
 Water utilities’ lack of a relationship with electric utilities, coupled with low financial incentives for providing grid services, has limited the effort to improve energy efficiency.